hyperledger-labs/orion-server/docs/getting-started/transactions/curl/dbtx.md

-## 4) Creation and Deletion of Databases in a Single Transaction
+## 4) Create and Delete Databases in a Single Transaction

-Within a single transaction, we can create and delete as many number of databases we want.
-Note that we can only delete databases if exist.
+Within a single transaction, we can create and delete as many number of databases as we want.
+Note that we can only delete databases if they exist.
 Otherwise, the transaction would be invalidated.
 Hence, first create two databases using this [example](#creation-of-databases).
 If this example was already executed on the database instance, change the `tx_id` used in that example and regenerate the signature.
 Also, do not forgot to update the `tx_id` and `signature` set in the payload passed to `cURL`.

 The following command submits a transaction that creates and deletes databases within a single transaction.
 This transactions will be valid only if `db3` & `db4` do not exist and `db1` & `db2` exist in the cluster.